 The Amazon sees rain throughout the year, but it’s especially wet from June–August.
 The driest time of year here is from September–December.
 Like other places, rains tend to come in the afternoon.
 The daytime highs are around 88˚F (31˚C), while nighttime temps reach 68˚F (20˚C).

-The high tourist season in Ecuador corresponds with vacations in the U.S. and Europe — June through early September, and late December through mid-January.
+The high tourist season in Ecuador corresponds with vacations in the U.S. and Europe—June through early September, and late December through mid-January.
 During these times of year, there will be more travelers in top destinations, like the Galápagos, which sees increased cruise ships and an overall increase in visitors.
 Expect to pay more for hotels and transportation as well.
 If you know that you want to travel during the high season, make reservations as far in advance as possible.

 Traveling during the off-season can be more economical.
 The off-season lasts from September–November and from February–April.
 Rates for hotels, tours, transportation, and even restaurants are reduced during this period.
 Crowds are smaller as well.

 Major holidays like Christmas, New Year’s, and Easter are all widely celebrated in Ecuador.
-Other important holidays to note include Carnival (which usually begins in February the weekend before Ash Wednesday) and Ecuador’s Independence Day, which falls on August 10th.
+Other important holidays or festivals to note include Carnival (which usually begins in February the weekend before Ash Wednesday) and Ecuador’s Independence Day, which falls on August 10th.